KE-Johnston1/m365-support-and-troubleshooting-/support-notes/support-guidance.md

 Support Guidance
-This file contains practical notes that help with decision making, escalation, and understanding common patterns in Microsoft 365 support.
-These are the habits and checks used in real IT environments to keep support efficient and consistent.
+This file contains practical notes that support decision making, escalation, and recognising common patterns in Microsoft 365 support.
+These habits and checks are used in real IT environments to keep support efficient and consistent.

 How to Escalate an Issue
 Escalation is a normal part of support work.
 It shows good judgement when used at the right time.